Oneonta Divorce Lawyers & Divorce Attorneys in Oneonta

 $390 for uncontested divorces with minor children

-This does not include the filing fee that each county charges to file a divorce.
+This does not include the filing fee that each county charges to file a case.
 The filing fee in Blount County is about $243.
-If you are ready to get the process started then you can fill out and send us a divorce questionnaire online.
-Call us at (205) 201-1789 if you have any questions about filing for divorce in Oneonta or anywhere else in Jefferson or Blount County.
+If you are ready to get the process started for an uncontested divorce then you can fill out and send us a divorce questionnaire online.
+If you need a contested divorce attorney then you can talk to our attorney for a quote, but the retainers usually start at $1500.00 with no children of the marriage and $2000 with children, but can be much more depending on how divided you and your spouse are.
+Call us at (205) 201-1789 if you have any questions about filing for divorce in Oneonta or anywhere else in Blount County.

-When facing divorce in Oneonta, it is paramount to consult a local family law attorney in your area.
-Are you faced with a contested divorce or a default divorce in Blount County?
-Feel free to get in touch with us over the phone to set an appointment or to ask about our retainer fees.
-It may interest you to know that in Oneonta, an uncontested divorce is much faster and cheaper to process than filing without an agreement already reached.
+When facing divorce in Oneonta, it is paramount to talk to a local family law attorney.
+If you call us today our divorce lawyer in Blount County can usually speak to you the same day you call.
+In Oneonta, an uncontested divorce is much faster and cheaper to process than filing a contested divorce.
 This makes an uncontested divorce the best choice as long as both parties are in agreement about everything.

-To do an uncontested divorce, all we need from you is merely to fill out our form containing specific questions on the terms you and your spouse have agreed upon alongside basic information about your marriage.
-Once this questionnaire is filled out, we will get your uncontested divorce started by getting the paperwork to you and your spouse to sign, execute, and return to us to file for you.
-For a no fault divorce we do not usually need an in-office consultation.
-So, why not call us over the phone to get started now?
+To do an uncontested divorce, you just need to fill out a questionnaire.
+Once this questionnaire is filled out and you have paid your fees, we will get your process started by getting the paperwork to you and your spouse to sign, execute, and return to us to file.
+For a no fault divorce we do not usually need an in-office consultation and there will be no court.